Anderson self-localization of light in pair plasmas: Simulations' details and convergence

 The crucial issue for convergence tests is that the effect of Anderson self-localization depends on the fluctuations of the density.
 Hence, we do not expect convergence for arbitrary different simulation parameters.
 Instead, we expect that the onset of localization depends on the total number of particles as square root.

 The only stable feature, present in all simulations, is ``the nose'': a limited duration part of the pulse that does propagate into pair plasma.
-In Fig. \ref{testnp} we plot the duration of this feature as a function of the parameter $n_p$ number of particles per cell $n_p=20,\, 80,\, 240,\, 960$.
-We indeed observe the expected $\sqrt{n_p} $ dependence (see insert).
-We also verified that: (i) fixing $n_p $ and varying $n_x$ produces similar scaling; (ii) runs with the same total number of particles $n_x n_p$ produce similar profiles.
+In Fig. \ref{testnp} we plot the duration of this feature as a function of the parameter $n_p$, {\bf number particles per cell}.
+We indeed observe the expected $\sqrt{n_x} $ dependence (see insert).
+We also verified that: (i) fixing $n_x $ and varying $n_p$ produces similar scaling; (ii) runs with the same total number of particles $n_x n_p$ produce similar profiles.
 We conclude that our simulation results are consistent with the expectation.

-As another convergence test, in Fig. \ref{differentnp1} we show Poynting flux for a finite width pulse, for CP and LP.
-We observe that though the duration it takes for instability to develop depends on the number of cells per period $n_x$, as expected, the qualitative picture remains the same.
-Curiously, in the case of LP, which has density fluctuations already in the linear regime, the instability takes longer to develop (longer flat parts).
-We hypothesize that this is due to 2 times smaller intensity, and hence weaker driving in the LP case.

 Most simulations in this work are done for cold plasma, the code under-resolves the Debye radius.
 (In \S \ref{Tstabilization} we explore the effects of initial temperature and we find that small initial temperature, $\Theta \ll \Theta_{a_0}$ does not affect the results of simulations, Fig. \ref{T0}.)
-To investigate the effects of numerical heating of initially cold plasma, in Fig. \ref{Ex-ep.png} we plot the value of parallel \Ef, for CP wave, pair plasma $n_x=100$.
-We see minimal numerical heating of undisturbed plasma (ahead of the pulse) and mild charge fluctuations in the localization region, an order of magnitude smaller than in the e-i case.
-Also, numerical heating is expected to lead to transparency, that is, the opposite effect to localization, \S \ref{Tstabilization}.
+We have verified that numerical heating is minimal, and that resolving the Debye scale does not change the final results.